 You must always keep your Peace Lily out of the afternoon direct sunlight.
-But keep it close to an area where there is bright, indirect sunlight available.
+But keep it close to an area with bright, indirect sunlight available.

 Increased ventilation in your house can increase the evaporation level of water.
 This will cause the soil to lose water faster, and the transpiration rate can also increase.

-A little bit of ventilation is good for your plant, but you must keep it away from heaters and air-conditioned rooms.
+A little ventilation is good for your plant, but you must keep it away from heaters and air-conditioned rooms.

-If the ventilation and airflow are increased you will need to water your Peace Lily more frequently.
+If the ventilation and airflow are increased, you must water your Peace Lily more frequently.

-Lower air circulation will cause less evaporation and therefore you will need to water your Peace Lily less.
+Lower air circulation will cause less evaporation, so you must water your Peace Lily less.

 Peace Lily loves to be kept in humidity levels that are moderate or high.
 60% and more humidity is advisable.

-Low humidity levels can cause the leaves to have brown tips, causing your leaves to curl up and droop as well.
+Low humidity levels can cause the leaves to have brown tips, causing your leaves to curl up and droop.

-The majority of plant owners are unable to keep humidity levels high around indoor plants, which is why watering is affected as well.
+Most plant owners cannot keep humidity levels high around indoor plants, which is why watering is affected as well.

-Lower humidity levels cause your plant to dry up faster since the transpiration rate increases.
-Thus, you should try to increase the humidity level around your Peace Lily.
+Lower humidity levels cause your plant to dry faster since the transpiration rate increases.
+Thus, it would be best to try increasing the humidity level around your Peace Lily.

-Remember to water your plant often during low humidity levels and try to keep the surrounding humidity level high by using a humidifier.
+Remember to water your plant often during low humidity levels and use a humidifier to keep the surrounding humidity level high.